WHEN BIRTH DOESN’T GO TO PLAN

 At the end of the day, like all parents, we just want Jack to have a healthy body and a happy mind.
 We believe that by teaching him the basics of gut health he will learn to make informed and confident choices about his food and lifestyle.
 We see every day as a new chance to make gut-healthy choices—for him, and our whole family!

 Did you like what you read and want more?
-Explore our Short Courses.
+Explore our Specialty Courses.

 Written by guest blogger, Robin Rodriguez.
 Mom to Jack, National Board Certified Health & Wellness Coach and Director of Marketing & Business Development for the Functional Medicine Coaching Academy.